The Guide · Strategic Decisions

 Successful transitions typically blend founder expertise with consistent external or internal business development activity.

-Agencies that successfully move beyond founder dependency often experience:
+Agencies that move beyond founder dependency often experience:

 • More predictable pipeline generation